flora0110/ClusterExposure-DPO/README.md

     ↳ Introduces self-play for negative sampling by using LLM-generated predictions as rejections.

-- SDPO: Selective Direct Preference Optimization (not yet been fully reproduced)
+- S-DPO: Selective Direct Preference Optimization (not yet been fully reproduced)

     ↳ Proposes the use of multiple negative samples in the DPO framework for better alignment and robustness.